LambdaHack/LambdaHack/README.md

-for desktop and there is a JavaScript browser frontend) and many other generic engine components are easily overridden, but the fundamental source of flexibility lies in the strict and enforced with types separation of code from the content and of clients (human and AI-controlled) from the server.
+for desktop and there is a JavaScript browser frontend) and many other generic engine components are easily overridden, but the fundamental source of flexibility lies in the strict and enforced with types separation of engine code from the read-only content and of clients (human and AI-controlled) from the server.

 Please see the changelog file for recent improvements and the issue tracker for short-term plans.
 Long term goals